cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 - You should set up SPF to publish your domain's sending IP addresses, and also set up DKIM (if available) to digitally sign messages.
 You may also consider setting up DMARC records.

-- If you have bulk senders who are transmitting email on your behalf, you should work with them to send email in a way such that the sending domain in the From: address (if it belongs to you)﻿ aligns with the domain that passes SPF or DMARC.
+- If you have bulk senders who are transmitting email on your behalf, you should work with them to send email in a way such that the sending domain in the From: address (if it belongs to you) aligns with the domain that passes SPF or DMARC.

-- I﻿f you have on-premise mail servers, or send from a Software-as-a-service provider, or from a cloud-hosting service like Microsoft Azure, GoDaddy, Rackspace, Amazon Web Services, or similar, you should ensure that they are added to your SPF record.
+- If you have on-premise mail servers, or send from a Software-as-a-service provider, or from a cloud-hosting service like Microsoft Azure, GoDaddy, Rackspace, Amazon Web Services, or similar, you should ensure that they are added to your SPF record.

 - If you are a small domain that is hosted by an ISP, you should set up your SPF record according to the instructions that is provided to you by your ISP.
 Most ISPs provide these types of instructions and can be found on the company's support pages.